iglesias/parfil-graphlab/benchmark.md

 Using the aggregation framework through global variables.
 The distributed graph does not have any edges created explicitly.
-However, due to the use of the global variables, we can think about it as if it were a complete graph.

 Building data using ```parfil::tests::Case2``` with 1000 particles.